Multilingual search tutorial

 Multilingual search is experimental!
 API may change!

-FHIR specifies the to store translations from the base language of the resource to other languages.
+FHIR specifies the translation extension to store translations from the base language of the resource to other languages.
 In this tutorial, we will cover how to search through resources specifying the language.

 First, let's create a resource Location, which has a name in English and French: